-For the six months ended June 30, 2023, net cash used in operating activities was \$8.9 million and the Company's net loss was \$9.2 million.
-As of June 30, 2023, the Company had an accumulated deficit of \$37.0 million and \$3.6 million in cash.
+For the nine months ended September 30, 2023, net cash used in operating activities was approximately \$12.4 million and the Company's net loss was approximately \$14.5 million.
+As of September 30, 2023, the Company had an accumulated deficit of approximately \$42.3 million and approximately \$7.5 million in cash.

 The Company plans to expand development of its lead therapeutic candidate and other candidates, and explore strategic partnerships.
-Management believes that current cash is sufficient to fund operations and capital requirements into September 2023, but will not be sufficient to fund requirements for a full 12 months from the date of these financial statements.
+Management believes that current cash is sufficient to fund operations and capital requirements through the fourth quarter of 2023, but does not believe that existing cash will be sufficient to fund requirements for a full 12 months from the date of these financial statements.

 To support its planned expanded operations, the Company will require additional capital; however, the Company cannot be certain that additional funding will be available on acceptable terms, or at all.
-Through June 30, 2023, the Company's primary source of capital was from the sale of equity securities, funds received under the SBIR Award (see Note 7), and previous sales of convertible promissory notes.
-For the foreseeable future, the Company plans to fund its operations by continuing to raise additional capital, primarily through sales of equity or debt and pursuit of additional grants.
+Through September 30, 2023, the Company's primary source of capital was from the sale of equity securities in the IPO and subsequent financings, previous sales of convertible promissory notes and funds received under an SBIR Award beginning in April 2021.
+For the foreseeable future, the Company plans to fund its operations by continuing to raise additional capital, primarily through sales of equity or debt, and from funds that may be awarded under government and other grants.

 To the extent the Company raises additional funds by issuing equity securities, its stockholders may experience significant dilution.
 Any debt financing, if available, may include potentially dilutive features and include restrictive covenants that impact the Company's ability to conduct business.
-If the Company is unable to raise additional capital when required or on acceptable terms, the Company may have to (i) significantly scale back its planned operations or (ii) relinquish or otherwise dispose of rights to technologies on unfavorable terms
+If the Company is unable to raise additional capital when required or on acceptable terms, the Company may have to (i) significantly scale back its planned operations or (ii) relinquish or otherwise dispose of rights to technologies on unfavorable terms.